THE AER LAB AT QUEEN'S

 Undergraduate Research Assistants

 Each summer, I hire undergraduates to assist us in the field and in the lab.
 You will get the opportunity to learn how to apply the theory from your classes to real world science - and get paid!
-I make hiring decisions around January-February of each year, so be sure to contact me.
+I make hiring decisions around January-February of each year, so be sure to contact me early.
 If you are eligible, apply for an NSERC-USRA; eligible Queen's students will be considered for USSRF awards.
 I prefer to have undergraduate students who have taken my 200- or 300-level courses but this is not mandatory.
 Typically, you need to have completed your second year of studies in a science degree program, be self-motivated, able to work in a team environment and be comfortable in an outdoor setting.
 Ideally, you would possess a valid (unrestricted) driver's license.
 Being bilingual (English-French) is an asset for projects based in Quebec but is not a requirement.

 Students can conduct research towards an honours thesis project.
 If you are thinking of doing a senior project and are interested in the research that you see on this site, contact me.